culturesofknowledge/emplaces/misc/20190620-prosopography-initial-thoughts.md

 Next, I consider how the above patterns apply to relationships.
 I note that SNAP uses an approach following the "reified relation" pattern, which clearly works there.

-CRM-BIO explores using the "specialized person" approach for relations; this is a Turtle representationfor one of the diagrams in [one of the CRM-BIO papers](https://seco.cs.aalto.fi/publications/2018/tuominen-et-al-bio-crm-2018.pdf):
+CRM-BIO explores using the "specialized person" approach for relations; this is a Turtle representation for one of the diagrams in [one of the CRM-BIO papers](https://seco.cs.aalto.fi/publications/2018/tuominen-et-al-bio-crm-2018.pdf):

     :john_kennedy a bioc:Person ;
         bioc:has_family_relation